wska/AI-Route_Planning/README.md

   To compile all files
   2. $ make c

-  To start the GUI/solver for the route-planning problem
+  To start the GUI/solver for the decoupled route-planning approach 3.1. $ make 1

-  3. $ make 9
+  To start the GUI/solver for the decoupled route-planning approach 3.2. $ make 2

 ### SIMULATED ANNEALING